 - Dakota Territory, Southern portion, 1885 Census This is an Ancestry paid collection.
 The records are not available online for free.

-- You can also search the Dakota Territory records online and order a copy from the North Dakota State University here.
+- You can also search the Dakota Territory records online (index only) and order a copy from the North Dakota State University here.

 Mortality Schedules for the 1885 Federal Census